All Episodes

 And anybody with any reasonable education about Cuba would read that story and understand it's stupid.

-There is not one American who thinks we have anything to well, take it back.
+There is not one American who thinks we have anything to, well, take it back.

-Some kook fringe Democrats probably think we have a lot To learn from Cuba.
+There obviously are some kook fringe Democrats probably think we have a lot to learn from Cuba, but nobody rational, nobody sane thinks we have anything to learn from Cuba.

 And nothing the Cubans can show us.